Glim Spanky: Early years and debut (2007–2015)

-Glim Spanky was formed in Nagano Prefecture by Remi Matsuo during her first year of high school to perform a cover of Bump of Chicken's "Arue" at Matsukawa High School's 2007 cultural festival.
+Glim Spanky was formed in Nagano Prefecture by vocalist and guitarist Remi Matsuo during her first year of high school to perform a cover of Bump of Chicken's "Arue" at Matsukawa High School's 2007 cultural festival.
 With the exception of the drummer, each member was a beginner musician.
 The band's name comes from Matsuo's interest in Celtic culture and fantasy literature; she read a book describing a goblin's "glim" and added "spank" to describe their aggressive drive towards the music industry.
-The guitarist and bassist quit after the festival, but Matsuo wanted to play another live in a week and recruited an upperclassman to play bass as a three-piece.
+The bassist and other guitarist quit after the festival, but Matsuo wanted to play another live in a week and recruited an upperclassman to play bass as a three-piece.
 Eventually, the bassist assumed it was difficult for Matsuo to play all of the guitar by herself and recruited another guitarist into the band without her permission; Hiroki Kamemoto, another upperclassman, worked at the same part-time job as the bassist and joined the band.
 They then began writing their own material and started focusing on the band full time.
 On days off from school, they would practice from 8:00 in the morning, until 1:00 am at night.
 Glim Spanky won the Rock Banchō held by Sony Music in December 2008 and were finalists at the 2009 teenage artists-only festival Senko Riot held by Sony, Tokyo FM and au.
+They made their recording debut by contributing "Shōsō" to the Senko Riot 2009 omnibus.

-By 2009, Kamemoto was enrolled in Nagoya University, but traveled back to Nagano once a week for band activities.
-When their bassist and drummer quit in February 2010, Matsuo decided to enroll in Nihon University's art department and Kamemoto transferred to the closer Saitama University so they could continue the band in Tokyo.
-They resumed activities with support musicians in April 2010.
-Glim Spanky had their first release in December 2013 when Space Shower Music released the mini-album Music Freak nationwide.
+By 2009, Kamemoto was attending Aichi Gakuin University in Nagoya, but traveled back to Nagano once a week for band activities.
+When their bassist and drummer quit in February 2010, Matsuo decided to enroll in Nihon University's art department and Kamemoto transferred to the closer Dokkyo University so they could continue the band in Tokyo.
+The duo resumed activities in April 2010.
+They initially resisted recruiting support members, performing in an acoustic arrangement of just the two of them.
+After opening for Fozztone, the president of that band's agency saw a live video of Glim Spanky and asked to meet them.
+Matsuo and Kamemoto subsequently signed to Amnis Inc. Glim Spanky had their first release in December 2013 when Space Shower Music released the mini-album Music Freak nationwide.
 They went on their Freak on the Hill tour in March 2014.
 Matsuo stated that their first four years playing live houses in Tokyo as a duo were difficult, but because they were particular about their sound, stage presence, costumes and artwork, she was confident that the music industry would not leave behind a band with such a complete package.
 They had received offers from various offices, but waited until they found the right one.